gorilla-devs/ferium/README.md

 If you would like to make a feature request, check the [issues](https://github.com/theRookieCoder/ferium/issues?q=is%3Aissue) to see if the feature has already been added or is planned.
 If not, [create a new issue](https://github.com/theRookieCoder/ferium/issues/new).

-## Building from Source or Working on Ferium
+## Building from Source or Working on ferium

 Firstly, you need the Rust toolchain which includes `cargo`, `rustup`, etc. You can install these from [the Rust website](https://www.rust-lang.org/tools/install).
 You'll also need the [`just`](https://github.com/casey/just#installation) command runner, which is basically a much better version of `make`.